sailfish009/openstructure/modules/io/doc/mmcif.rst

 .. currentmodule:: ost.io

-The mmCIF file format is an alternate container for structural entities, also provided by the PDB.
-Here we describe how to load those files and how to deal with information provided above the common PDB format (:class:`MMCifInfo`, :class:`MMCifInfoCitation`, :class:`MMCifInfoTransOp`, :class:`MMCifInfoBioUnit`, :class:`MMCifInfoStructDetails`, :class:`MMCifInfoObsolete`, :class:`MMCifInfoStructRef`, :class:`MMCifInfoStructRefSeq`, :class:`MMCifInfoStructRefSeqDif`, :class:`MMCifInfoRevisions`).
+The mmCIF file format is a container for structural entities provided by the PDB.
+Here we describe how to load those files and how to deal with information provided above the legacy PDB format (:class:`MMCifInfo`, :class:`MMCifInfoCitation`, :class:`MMCifInfoTransOp`, :class:`MMCifInfoBioUnit`, :class:`MMCifInfoStructDetails`, :class:`MMCifInfoObsolete`, :class:`MMCifInfoStructRef`, :class:`MMCifInfoStructRefSeq`, :class:`MMCifInfoStructRefSeqDif`, :class:`MMCifInfoRevisions`, :class:`MMCifInfoEntityBranchLink`).

 Loading mmCIF Files